-Following the launch in Westport today, director of the Eco-label scheme Sineád Ní Mhainnín told RTÉ News that an eco-label tells visitors that the local community recognises the importance of their environment, which they are working to protect and develop in a sustainable way,
+Following the launch in Westport today, director of the eco-label scheme Sineád Ní Mhainnín told RTÉ News that a label tells visitors that the local community recognises the importance of their environment, which they are working to protect and develop in a sustainable way,

 It will say that they're coming to an environmentally aware area.